pawarherschel/UniOfAaltoInterviewSlides/slides.typ

   ]
 ]

-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     My biggest contribution to the game was the changing character mechanic.
 My aim was to have low coupling and high cohesion.

     Lets call the outermost shell, the character and the switching character, that is, the dwarf, and the elf, sub-characters.
 Coming from Godot I thought it would be easy, just create signals and connect them, and run function at a certain animation frame to spawn projectile.
 But, Unity was less friendly than I expected.

     The `PlayerController` script handled the movement, switching between the sub-characters, and sending "signals" for the animation, and attack to the sub-character.

     I wanted to use Unity `events`, however, I decided that it was more important to complete the game, than to do it the proper way.
-]
+  ].trim(),
+)
 #columns(2)[
   #block(height: 100%, width: 100%)[
     #figure-image(path: "resources/fractured-elements/player-scripts-hierarchy.svg")[Player Script Graph]